PayPal

 Render the PayPal buttonanchor

 Next, render the PayPal button.
-You will need to configure the button specifically for the Vault or Checkout integration flow, depending on the type of integration you choose in the next section.
+You will need to configure the button specifically for the One-Time Payments, Vaulted Payments, or Recurring Payments integration flow, depending on the type of integration you choose in the next section.

 Next: Choose your integrationanchor